RazElbaz/SHELL/README.md

 # Explanation of the codes found in the project:

 In the assignment folder we received there were three files for the shell program:
-•shell1.c -prints a cursor and runs commands with arguments.
+•shell1.c - prints a cursor and runs commands with arguments.
 •shell2.c – adds routing to the file.
-•shell3.c pipe adds
+•shell3.c - pipe adds
 •key.c

 The codes I wrote to accomplish the task:
+•**new.c**
+The program that implements the assignment •**Examples_to_run.txt**
+A text file that contains examples that can be run in the program •**Examples_from_running_my_program.txt**
+A text file that contains examples that I ran in my program as proof that everything is working properly.
 •**linkedlist.h and linkedlist.c**
 Two programs that create a library for new variables to implement the task:
 *Var* - is designed to save new variables like in the real shell with key and value
 *Node*- to create a variable of a doubly linked list with next and prv, in addition it has a data variable.
 *List*- creating a doubly linked list whose fields are data and head, tail.
-•**new.c**
-The program that implements the assignment
+•**makefile**
+In C programming, a Makefile is a script or file that contains a set of instructions for compiling and building a program from source code files.
+The Makefile specifies the dependencies between the different source code files and the rules for how to build the program, including the compiler options, libraries to link, and other build-time options.

+The Makefile is used with the make utility, which reads the instructions in the Makefile and executes the necessary steps to build the program.
+The make utility determines which files need to be recompiled based on their dependencies and the modification time of each file.

 # The task
 You must add the following features (you can add functions to main :)